Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 - If a repository with that name already exists in the compartment specified by

-- If a repository with that name does not exist in any compartment (including in the root compartment) in the tenancy, Oracle Functions creates a new repository with that name in the compartment specified by
+- If a repository with that name does not exist in any compartment (including in the root compartment) in the tenancy, OCI Functions creates a new repository with that name in the compartment specified by

 oracle.image-compartment-idand successfully pushes the image to it.